lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 ---

-In summary, our exploration of various quantum computation representations and synthesis techniques highlights both their remarkable strengths and inherent limitations.
-On the positive side, a variety of scalable representations---such as phase polynomials, Pauli gadgets, Clifford tableaus, diagrammatic calculi, and reversible circuits---have been developed to abstract computations and enable highly tailored optimisation methods.
+In summary, a variety of scalable representations---such as phase polynomials, Pauli gadgets, Clifford tableaus, diagrammatic calculi, and reversible circuits---have been developed to abstract computations and enable highly tailored optimisation methods.
 These approaches leverage the